Smithgift/Transmission/nonmd/StorySoFar.md

 The first world is enormous, filled with millions of people.
 The two agree to meet up in the second world, so they can find each other.

 Chapter 3: James heads to the Transmission center, where, strangely, the doctor rubs a very expensive nanobiotic healing solution on his arm.
 He attempts to escape, but they successfully Transmit him.

+Chapter 4: James is Transmitted to a mysterious cave, where he discovers the world comes with no tutorial, and the interface is in a language he doesn't recognize.
+A terrifying giant enemy crab appears and kills him immediately.

+Chapter 5: James respawns, and continues to explore the strange system.
+He discovers how to work his inventory, and realizes he might be able to craft a spear.
+After a battle with a snake, he discovers wounds don't draw blood, but simply turn the injured body part red.
+In the process of exploring further creepy stuff, he is summarily murdered by a troll.

+Chapter 6: After endless respawns, James considers giving up, but remembers Stella in a flashback.
+He experiments with crafting but finds he is not very good at it.
+But his improvised knife allows him to fill his "experience" meter in a battle with a snake, before he falls unconscious